joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-03-26-ncaa-quota-bracket.md

   pOverall = Fold[Times, winProbs];
   Return[(4!)^4 pOverall]
   )
 ```

-as the advantage to the better team grows (to a maximum of $f = 1/30$), the likelihood of a quota bracket drops to zero:
+As the advantage to the better team grows (to a maximum of $f = 1/30$), the likelihood of a quota bracket drops to zero:

 ![](/img/2023-03-26-tournament-prob-f.png){:width="550 px" class="image-centered"}

-at the empirical seed advantage, $f = 0.033,$ the probability of a quota bracket stands at a mere $8.53\times10^{-10}.$
+At the empirical seed advantage, $f = 0.033,$ the probability of a quota bracket stands at a mere $8.53\times10^{-10}.$

 <br>